MicrosoftDocs/sql-docs/docs/relational-databases/blob/filestream-sql-server.md

 Because file operations are transactional, you cannot delete or rename FILESTREAM files through the file system.

 >[!WARNING]
 >The FILESTREAM container is a folder managed by SQL Server.
-Do not add or remove files in the FILESTREAM folder manually or through other applications
+Do not add or remove files in the FILESTREAM folder manually or through other applications.
+If you do, this will result in backup and inconsistency errors.
+For more information see [MSSQLSERVER_3056](../errors-events/mssqlserver-3056-database-engine-error.md), [MSSQLSERVER_7908](../errors-events/mssqlserver-7908-database-engine-error.md), and [MSSQLSERVER_7906](../errors-events/mssqlserver-7906-database-engine-error.md).

 **Statement Model**